Echinacea purpurea Purple Coneflower

 Oligolectic Bees - are bees that are very particular as to what plant family they gather their nectar and pollen.
 Purple Coneflower is such a plant for the Andrena helianthiformis.
 Andrea - Mining Bees

-For detailed information, visit the Illinois Wildflower site
+For detailed information on Purple Coneflower, visit the Illinois Wildflower site